1. Objective

 Overview

+GMW is committed to supporting customers who are experiencing genuine financial hardship.
+GMW understands that there are complex factors which impact our customers and acknowledge that from time to time any customer can experience a period of financial hardship.
 Our hardship procedure aims to strike a balance between providing customers experiencing genuine financial hardship with fair and equitable treatment, while meeting our obligations to our broader customer base to contain debt to appropriate levels.

 Purpose

+The Hardship Procedure sets out the rights and responsibilities of GMW, in relation to customers who are experiencing genuine financial hardship in paying their account.
 This procedure aims to ensure that customers identified as experiencing genuine financial hardship are treated fairly and are protected from GMW’s debt recovery actions while they continue to make payments according to an agreed schedule.
+This procedure enables GMW to make determinations about financial hardship on an individual basis and negotiate tailored solutions.

 What is financial hardship?